corydodt/Personal/README.d/runbook-hass.md

 - [OK]

 ## CREATE DISK FROM PVE COMMAND LINE

 To attach the HAOS image as a disk of the VM,

-- ssh to root@pve.ip.address and then, in the pve shell:
+- ssh to root@pve.carrotwithchickenlegs.com and then, in the pve shell:

     ```
+    qm disk import 100 haos_ova-11.0.qcow2 local-lvm

     # - 100 is the VM ID from the previous section
     # - home-assistant is the name of a storage container
     # - the .qcow2 file is the disk image, and it must be uncompressed
-    qm disk import 100 haos_ova-11.0.qcow2 home-assistant
     ```

 To swap the VM's placeholder storage for the new disk image: